‘Forever chemicals’: What exactly are PFAS and why are they a problem?

 What can be done about forever chemicals?

-Because they are so persistent in the environment, cleaning up PFAS contamination is likely to be expensive and take decades or more - if it is even possible.
+Because they are so persistent in the environment, cleaning up PFAS contamination is likely to be expensive and take decades or more.
 Replacing them with alternative chemicals that turn out to be similarly toxic isn’t the answer either.

 “By avoiding the entire class of PFAS,” Fuoco adds, “we can avoid further rounds of replacing a banned substance with a chemical cousin which is also later found to be harmful.”